kazuhiro4949/SwiftUICatalog/README.md

 3. Browse APIs like the doc

 # Example
-For example, SegmentPicker is implemented using Picker.
+For example, SegmentedControl is implemented using Picker.

 ```swift
 struct SegmentedPickerSample: View {